-Leasing and Financing Options from VAR Technology Finance & Ascentium Capital
+Leasing and Financing Options from Partners Capital Group & Ascentium Capital

 If you’ve never leased technology before, you might be apprehensive toward it.
 That’s understandable, because there are many misconceptions about it.
 It’s important to understand that leasing technology (hardware, software and services) is different than leasing a car or a home.
 Vehicle and home ownership are better than leasing or rental options because you gain equity from those purchases.
 However, with technology, all you get out of ownership is outdated equipment and the hassle of disposing of it.
 In one statement, the value of IT equipment is in using it; not owning it.

 Here are three more benefits of leasing vs. buying:

 - Cash Flow.
 The biggest advantage of leasing IT equipment is that it helps you to acquire technology with a minimal upfront expenditure.
 Basically, you get the technology you need without significantly affecting your cash flow.

 - Tax Benefits.
 A second advantage is that your lease payments can typically be deducted as business expenses on your tax return*.
 Section 179 of the IRS tax code provides many advantages, but you’ll have to ask your tax consultant about that.